amirrajan/mokepon/readme.md

 ## You Don't Need Lodash When Using ClojureScript

-Let's go through some Lodash functions and see how those look on
+Let's go through some ClojureScript functions and see how they replace what's in Lodash:
-ClojureScript:

 ### `map`